+Level Extent Effect Level A : Minor Damage The damage does not significantly affect the value, general appearance or normal operation of the boat.
+The boat may race without repair, although some minor surface work may be required after the event.
+Repairs should not normally require more than 1 hour of work.
 Level B: Damage The damage affects the value and/or general appearance of the boat.
 The damage does not affect the normal operation of the boat in that race but may require some (temporary) work before racing again.
 Requires more than 1 hour of work but should not normally require more than 3 hours of work.
 Level C : Major Damage The normal operation of the boat is impaired and its structural integrity may be compromised.
 The boat will need significant repair work before racing again.
 Requires more than 3 hours of work.